gauharayub/Cric_Quiz/README.md

-Cric Quiz is a javascript(jQuery) multiple choice quiz.
+Cric Quiz is a javascript(jQuery) multiple choice quiz game.
 Questions are related to cricket facts and trivia.